pikesley/mutilator/README.md

 ####`application/xml`

-Content will be returned as an XML document thus (this may be completely bogus, I don't full understand how XML works):
+Content will be returned as an XML document thus (this may be completely bogus, what I understand about XML would fit on the back of a fag packet):

       <?xml version="1.0" encoding="UTF-8"?>
       <mutilation>